Resocram/youtube_highlights/README.md

 5. download ffmpeg and add to environment variable (required by the library that is used to download YT video)

 ### How to use
+1. leave comments on the youtube video in the format `$c xx:xx-yy:yy`.
+Note that for time stamps like 1:24, they should be represtend as 01:24

 1. enter links, press enter after each link
 2. press f to start generating highlights